 Reverso Classic Monoface Q2518540

-Reverso Tribute Small Seconds © Jaeger-Lecoultre
+Reverso Tribute Small Seconds © Jaeger-LeCoultre

 This design pays homage to the Art Deco style.
 The Tribute, Which embodies the Art Deco style that best represents the prosperity of the 1920s, Exudes a classic yet vibrant energy.